rage/java-programming/data/part-2/4-methods.md

 <!-- Kun ohjelma käynnistetään, suoritus alkaa `main`-metodin ensimmäiseltä riviltä.
 Tällä rivillä olevalla komennolla tulostetaan teksti `"Heippa maailma!"`.
 Ohjelman kutsupino näyttää seuraavalta: -->

-The execution begins from the first line of the  `main` method when the program is run.
+The execution begins from the first line of the  `main` method when the program is running.
 The command on this line prints the text `"Hello world!"`.
 The call stack of the program looks as follows:

 <sample-output>